wezichipeta/wezichipeta/README.md

 ### Hi there.
-I am Dr. Wezi B. Chipeta, DBA., Entrepreneur, Professonal Electrical Engineer, Project Management Professional👋
+I am Dr. Wezi B. Chipeta, DBA., Entrepreneur, Professional Electrical Engineer, Project Management Professional👋
 <!--
 **wezichipeta/wezichipeta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.